bytedance/DreamID-V/README.md

 ## 📧 Contact
-If you have any comments or questions regarding this open-source project, please open a new issue or contact [Xu Guo](https://github.com/Guoxu1233/).
+If you have any comments or questions regarding this open-source project, please open a new issue or contact [Xu Guo](https://github.com/Guoxu1233/) and [Fulong Ye](https://github.com/superhero-7).

 ## ⭐ Citation